tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 This endpoint takes an access or refresh token, and returns a boolean indicating whether it is active or not.
 If the token is active, additional data about the token is also returned.
 If the token is invalid, expired, or revoked, it is considered inactive.

-> Note: [ID tokens](#id-token) are also valid, however, they are usually validated on the service provider or app side of a flow.
+> Note: [ID tokens](#id-token) can also be sent to this endpoint.
+However, they are usually validated on the service provider or app side of a flow.

 #### Request Parameters